15 Vegan Recipes in a Jar (Mason Jar Salads, Oats, Desserts) - Dr. Axe

 5. Homemade BBQ Sauce

-If you’re looking for some authentic Kansas City-style BBQ sauce, this is the one.
+If you’re looking for some authentic Kansas City-style barbecue sauce, this is the one.
 With molasses, Worcestershire sauce, apple cider vinegar and honey, it’s sweet, tangy and totally vegan.
-Use it on veggies before barbecuing, try it with fruit or just slather it on any food that needs a pick-me-up.
-Mason jars: not just for mason jar salads!

 6. Maple, Brown Sugar and Cinnamon Overnight Oats

 These overnight oats are like pancakes in a mason jar.
-They’re made with gluten-free oats and combined with vanilla, almond milk, maple syrup and brown sugar, though I’d substitute coconut sugar instead.
-Topped with pecans and a sprinkling of cinnamon, these are definitely the lazy person’s (healthier) substitute for pancakes or French toast!
+They’re made with gluten-free oats and combined with vanilla, almond milk, maple syrup and brown sugar, though it’s a good idea to substitute coconut sugar instead.

 Maple, Brown Sugar and Cinnamon Overnight Oats